Gluesticks Blog

 Jump to Recipe

-Brownies, chocolate pudding, whipped cream are layered to create this chocolate brownie trifle.
+Brownies, chocolate pudding, and whipped cream are layered to create this chocolate brownie trifle.
 It sounds fancy, but is SUPER easy to make.

 If you love layered desserts you'll love our layered eclair dessert and our angel food berry trifle.